jetbotml/AWS-IoT-Workshops/RaspberryPi-Setup/README.md

 network={
 	ssid="yourwifissid"
 	psk="yourwifipassword"
 }
 ```

-Boot up your raspberry pi
-	Need a monitor, mouse and power
+Boot up your raspberry pi with a monitor, and keyboard

 Log into your raspberry pi
 	Default account